B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 Station 3

 The city of Kingston has an average temperature of -6°C in January.
-Fort Saverne First Nation has an average temperature of -22°C. 5°C.
+Fort Saverne First Nation has an average temperature of -22.5°C.

-Write an equation that allows you to find the temperature difference between these 2 places.
+Write an equation that allows you to find the temperature difference between these two places.

 Station 4

 In Canadian football, teams attempt to advance down the field in an effort to score a touchdown.
-On occasion, teams receive penalties and thus have to step back down the field.
+On occasion, teams receive penalties and have to go backwards down the field; the ref drops the ball in the right spot for play to start again.
 Lengths are measured in yards.

-The kickoff is taken from the 30 yard line (see ball in the picture).
-The offensive team wants to get into the end zone shown in the picture above.
-On the next play, the offensive team gains 14 yards, but receives a 10 yard penalty.
+The offensive team wants to get into the end zone shown in the diagram above.
+The kickoff is taken from the 30 yard line, as shown by the ball in the diagram.
+On their next play, the offensive team gains 14 yards, but receives a 10 yard penalty.

 Write an equation that determines where on the field the ball will be dropped by the referees.